magmo/rps-poc/README.md

 #### To run a dev server:

-1. Start ganache byy running
+1. Start ganache by running
     ```
     ganache-cli
     ```